Basant-Elhussein/Email_Spam_Detector/README.md

     - Number of Filters
     - Number of convolutional / LSTM layers

-After comparing between all the impelemented models, LSTM with Sentiment Analysis non-sequential model achieved the highest accuracy of 97.4%
+After comparing between all the implemented models, LSTM with Sentiment Analysis non-sequential model achieved the highest accuracy of 97.4%